cran/groupdata2/README.md

 Creates the specified groups with group\_factor() and splits the given data by the grouping factor with base::split.
 Returns the splits in a list.

+### partition()

+Creates (optionally) balanced partitions (e.g. training/test sets).
+Balance partitions on one categorical variable and/or make sure that all datapoints sharing an ID is in the same partition.

 ### fold()

 Creates (optionally) balanced folds for use in cross-validation.
 Balance folds on one categorical variable and/or make sure that all datapoints sharing an ID is in the same fold.